 All you need is to get a valid letter from a licensed medical professional.

-ESA dog and a service dog cannot be put into the same category.
+An emotional support animal dog and a service dog cannot be put into the same category.

 A service dog is different from an emotional support dog.
 It might seem like that they perform the same functions since they are used for the comfort of their owners.
 But it is an entirely different scenario.